 If you have any questions about our measures to reduce risk of coronavirus or about your booking then please don't hesitate to contact us via phone or email.

-We are following guidance from the Professional Association of Self Caterers (PASC) a body we are a member of via our sister holiday business Halsbeer Farm holiday cottages.
-If your area is subject to a local lockdown you are still able to travel to us on holiday but your party should comprise only one household.
+If you are able to travel out of a local lockdown area on holiday your party should comprise only one household.
 If our area is subject to a local lockdown (which it isn't currently) then we are allowed to remain open but the same rule will apply, only one household can stay per unit and they are not allowed to meet with any other families while they are here.